sahildesai18/Connect4/README.md

-# Connect4
+# Connect 4

-# To win, try and connect as many counters as possible.
+To win, try and connect as many counters as possible.
 Then at the end whoever has the higher tally wins!